Rodrigues' descendants of a polynomial and Boutroux curves: Affine Boutroux curves related to Rodrigues descendants

 and

 {\rm (ii)} by $\La:=\Lambda_{\al,P}\subset \bC_z\times \bC_\W$ the affine algebraic curve given by \eqref{eq:algebraicDiffEq2}.

 We will refer to $\Ga_{\al,P}$ as the \emph{symbol curve} of the pair $(\al,P)$ and to $\Lambda_{\al,P}$ as the \emph {scaled symbol curve} of $(\al,P)$.
-Observe that equation \eqref{eq:symbolcurve1} which we will use later is just another form of equation \eqref{eq:algebraicDiffEq}.
-Therefore the symbol curve $\Ga_{\al,P}$ can be equally well defined by \eqref{eq:symbolcurve1}.
 To prove the second part of Theorem~\ref{th:Cauchy} (or, its equivalent Proposition~\ref{lm:simplpol}) using the above Theorem~\ref{th:main}, we need to study in detail the algebraic curves $\Ga_{\al,P}$ and $\Lambda_{\al,P}$.

 Our goal is to show that for any strongly generic $P$ and $0<\al<\deg P$, the irreducible curve $\Ga_{\al,P}\subset \bC_z\times \bC_\C$ is an aBc as defined above.
 In fact, we will prove this property for the curve $\Lambda_{\al,P}$.
 Since $\Ga_{\al,P}$ is obtained from $\La_{\al,P}$ by a real scaling of the first coordinate, the claim that $\Ga_{\al,P}$ is an aBc follows from that for $\La_{\al,P}$.